SurajVishwakarma333/SQL-Notes/README.md

 # Some Important topics to be covered while studying sql.

   use this "Customers" table as all forward topics examples:

+     Select * from Customers;

 ![exm](https://user-images.githubusercontent.com/101108540/178256575-979830c5-72d8-48d2-a63a-a15e5790d9b3.jpg)